elastic/kibana/CONTRIBUTING.md

 yarn es snapshot
 ```

-Additional options are available, pass `-help` for more information.
+Additional options are available, pass `--help` for more information.

 > You'll need to have a `java` binary in `PATH` or set `JAVA_HOME`.